dataprofessor/streamlit-for-datascience/content/Lesson-7.md

 We'll start with the basics by examining Scikit-learn's tabular representation of data.

-The tabular dataset for a supervised learning problem will contain both **X** and **Y** variables, while the tabular dataset for an unsupervised learning problem will contain only **X** variables.
+The tabular dataset for a supervised learning problem will contain both **X** and **y** variables, while the tabular dataset for an unsupervised learning problem will contain only **X** variables.

-As an overview, **X** variables are also known as independent variables, and they can describe samples of interest quantitatively or qualitatively, while **Y** variables are known as dependent variables, and they serve as target or response variables used in predictive models.
+As an overview, **X** variables are also known as independent variables, and they can describe samples of interest quantitatively or qualitatively, while **y** variables are known as dependent variables, and they serve as target or response variables used in predictive models.

 <p align="center">
   <img src="../img/lesson-7-scikit-learn-tabular-data.png" width="550">
 </p>

-To illustrate, if we're constructing a model to predict whether individuals will have a disease or not, the disease/non-disease status is the y variable and clinical test results are the X variable.
+To illustrate, if we're constructing a model to predict whether individuals will have a disease or not, the disease/non-disease status is the **y** variable and clinical test results are the **X** variable.

 ## Loading data from a CSV file